codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/legacy/quickbooks-desktop-faq.md

 You might need to request permission to install the connector from your IT department, in accordance with your company's internal processes.

-## Are there any limits on pulling historical data from QBD?
+## Are there any limits on reading historical data from QBD?

 Yes.
-The QBD connector can pull data that is dated from 1 January, 1980 onwards only.
-Data older than this can't be pulled using the integration.
+The QBD connector can read data that is dated from 1 January, 1980 onwards only.
+Data older than this can't be read using the integration.